stroke-input/stroke-input-android/README.md

 ### `*.cmd` (CMD)

-These are [Conway-Markdown (CMD)] files, used to compile the HTML files by running Conway-Markdown whilst in the root directory of this repository.
+These are [Conway-Markdown (CMD)] files, used to compile the HTML files by running `cmd --all` whilst in the root directory of this repository.

 ### `*.cmdr` (CMD Rules)